||Academic Advising and Counseling Center

 Annual Notification of FERPA Rights

 Bishop State Community College will give annual notice to current students of their rights under the Act by publishing information in the College Catalog.
-New students will receive information concerning their rights under the Act through the distribution of an information sheet at orientation.
-Annual notification of rights will be provided to currently enrolled students in their registration packets for the fall term.
+Annual notification of rights will be provided to currently enrolled students via email to the student’s campus email account.

 Types, Locations, and Custodians of Educational Records